nixpig/syringe.sh/README.md

 ### P1

 - [ ] Genericise storage solution so whole thing can self-hosted and backed by sqlite databases
+- [ ] Conver user tables creating to migration instead of inline
+- [ ] Tidy up all the database stuff
 - [ ] Build and publish artifact(s) on GitHub
 - [ ] Build and publish deployable Docker image for server
 - [ ] Install script that downloads cli binary into path.